 Each student's graduate program is supervised by a Special Committee composed of Graduate Faculty members chosen by the student to represent the student's major and minor subjects.
 The supervision of a student's program by the Special Committee allows very individualized programs tailored to the student's specific interests and allows programs that seamlessly merge traditional disciplines.

-For Ph.D. degree candidates, the Special Committee is composed of at least three faculty members; for M.S. degree candidates, at least two faculty members.
+For Ph.D. degree candidates, the Special Committee is composed of at least three faculty members.
 Academic rigor is maintained through the intense scrutiny given by the Special Committee to each student's individual program.

 The goals of the course work are both to provide students with both breadth across a wide range of BME and depth in a particular aspect of BME.

-Subject to the student's interests, both M.S. and Ph.D. students are also encouraged to take a course in entrepreneurship, e.g., NBA 5070: Entrepreneurship for Scientists and Engineers offered by the S.C.
+Subject to the student's interests, Ph.D. students are also encouraged to take a course in entrepreneurship, e.g., NBA 5070: Entrepreneurship for Scientists and Engineers offered by the S.C.
 Johnson Graduate School of Management.

 Through BME 7900: Biomedical Engineering Seminar, students obtain a working knowledge of issues in biomedical engineering and an overview of the biomedical research activities and opportunities.
 The view is broad since most of the speakers are from outside of Cornell.